-III.
-AI SYSTEM
+3. AI SYSTEM

-The AI System comprises eight modules: Artificial Intelligence, Simulation System, Collision Detection, Transceiver Communication, Drive Control, User Interface, Vision's System Communication and Game Control.
-This system is designed in a way that the user can test each module separately.
-The system also includes a dynamics simulator in two and three dimensions in order to test system functions initially in the computer, including collision detection, AI and robot control.
+The AI System consists of eight modules: Artificial Intelligence, Simulation System, Collision Detection, Transceiver Communication, Drive Control, User Interface, Vision System Communication and Game Control.
+This system is designed in a way that the user can test each module separately and independently from the robots.
+The system includes a dynamic simulator in two and three dimensions to test system functions, including collision detection, AI and robot control.